275-251-Great Vocals

 Writer/Composer: Peadar Kearney (1916)

-American singer/actor Ken Curtis, lead singer of this Country & Western Folk group, is a true revelation in music.
+American singer / actor Ken Curtis, lead singer at the time for this Country & Western / Folk group, is a true revelation in music.
 Yes, he’s the same actor who played Festus for years in the TV series, “Gunsmoke.”
-He even did a stint with Tommy Dorsey’s band in the early 1940s, eventually drifting toward movies and Country/Folk music.
+He even did a stint with Tommy Dorsey’s band in the early 1940s, eventually drifting toward Movies and Country / Folk music.
 This Irish Folk song, as told by an old woman, is a call to arms for a generation of fighting men in the 1800s.
-This surprising selection shows off his amazing vocal ability with his resonant, beautiful, full-throated, tenor/baritone delivery, showing in the 40s and 50s why he was a lead singer…Beyond Belief!
+This surprising selection shows off his amazing vocal ability with his resonant, beautiful, full-throated, tenor to baritone delivery, showing in the 40s and 50s why he was a lead singer…Beyond Belief!

 https://youtu.be/5jwPVe_sWa8?si=BA5vgLzSgn6ES92L